daniel-raad/ttauto/README.md

-full automation for the video downloads
-Need to automate;
+- download x
-- merging x completed
+- concatenation x
-  - need to fix bugs
+  - works with audio and for every video
 - uploading
 - title
 - thumbnail